MatthewRalston/MatthewRalston.github.io/_pages/about.md

 <!-- Do you need someone with the communication style needed for a melting-pot of scientists, engineers, and managerial professionals to be heard, understood, and valued? -->

-Well, my job is to navigate the rich tapestry of managers, engineers, analysts, and wet-bench laboratory professionals alike.
-I listen to as many voices as I can, and I share my experiences with others; dou you know, that, 'good vibration' when what we share what is mutually understood and valued, especially when our success follows our fit.
-Well, let's foster collaboration in your environment, soon!
+ I work in groups of engineers, analysts, and wet-bench laboratory professionals, team leads, associate directors, and alike.
+I listen to as many voices as I can, and I share my experiences with others; I am detail oriented and enjoy the problem solving process, and I can write about it in a variety of ways throughout our journey.

 <!-- I am an *expert* at modeling, data-processing, and visualization techniques such as *R*, *Cython*/*Python*, *Javascript*, *Linux*/*bash*, *Docker*, *AWS*/cloud and more.
 It's more than just websites, APIs, numbers and figures here; my strong fundamentals and data-driven design strategy have already been used to affect diverse goals in industry teams: hypothesis generation, key-questions, application or integration needs, and more, such that results are easily reproducibile, documented, and clearly written. -->

-And I must insist you understand that I'm a bench scientist too!
-Apart from collaborating in group standups, breakout meetings, or quarterly huddles, I work independently and in teams to achieve progress for my managers yearly and quarterly activities, sprints, stories, experiments, tests, and validations, as well as performance, cultural, and behvarioral corporate endpoints.
+So I do the bench science thing too!
+I'm effecient and effective and timely in the lab.
+Asepsis leads to less errors, and as a bench molecular biologist I'm familiar with the autoclave and where the imaging equipment is.
+I can perform single-gene targetted expression studies (sometimes referred to as qPCR or rt-PCR on mRNA molecules.
+I also work with Illumina lab reagent kit technologies).
+I do multiplex.
+I have some conceptual familiarity with a lot of different methods from chemical analytical, bioassay, immunoassay, fluorimetry, MS, GC-MS, LC-MS, ELISA, and an intimate understanding of cell culture and laminar flow hoods.
+My last acura was an Illumina but my last report was a Northern.

+  * Regarding research - what you can expect.

+I work independently with consistent email and Slack communications, and project updates and logging via Version Control and `git`.
+My project management software is often plain text, also git-based, metrics, org-files for Pandoc compatibility, second-brain, markdown where possible, license documents, source files and configurations, Dockerfiles where possible, and I write LaTeX primarily in `.Rmd`.

   * Culture:

   With some recommendations from industry managers, I've delivered value on projects within integrated teams of laboratory scientists, programmers, engineers, and managers on projects in wet-bench biology, bioinformatic and cheminformatic research areas.
-I take statistics, data, and modeling efforts seriously and I encourage you to check out the [testimonials](#testimonials) section and perhaps my modest GitHub [portfolio](/portfolio).
+I take statistics, data, and modeling efforts seriously and I encourage you to check out the [software](/software), [research](/research), [biosciences](/biosciences), [LinkedIn](/linkedin), [testimonials](#testimonials) section and perhaps my modest GitHub [portfolio](/portfolio).
+I hope that you'll see I have some familiarity with publishing, only one first authorship formally.
+One open source project concerning sequence alignment conceptural understanding, k-mer and minimizer expertise, Illumina data profiling, and not caring what else needs work on besides my algorithm engineering training, and my R&D process.

   * Communication: